-As at September 30, 2007, TransCanada had advanced \$135 million to the Aboriginal Pipeline Group with respect to the Mackenzie Gas Pipeline Project (MGP) and had capitalized \$204 million related to the Keystone oil pipeline.
+As at September 30, 2007, TCPL had advanced \$135 million to the Aboriginal Pipeline Group with respect to the Mackenzie Gas Pipeline Project (MGP) and had capitalized \$204 million related to the Keystone oil pipeline.

-TransCanada and its co-venturers on the MGP continue to pursue the development of the project, focusing on the regulatory process and discussions with the Canadian federal government on fiscal framework.
-Project timing is uncertain and is conditional upon regulatory and fiscal matters.
+TCPL and its co-venturers on the MGP continue to pursue the development of the project, focusing on the regulatory process and discussions with the Canadian federal government on fiscal framework.